Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Are wider mountain bike tires better?

 It might seem logical that bigger tires will offer more grip but it's not always the case.
-In many circumstances a wider tire will offer more grip as the tire's contact with the ground is increased.
-However, in soft or muddy conditions where grip is achieved by the tread digging into the surface, a narrower tire may provide better grip as it's able to cut through the soft surface to find better purchase.
+In many circumstances, a wider tire will offer more grip as the tire's contact with the ground is increased.
+However, in soft or muddy conditions where grip is achieved by the tread digging into the surface, a narrower tire may provide a better grip as it's able to cut through the soft surface to find a better purchase.

 Most mountain bike tires will measure between 2.35 and 2.6 inches, however, the best MTB tires for mud and cross-country tires that prioritize rolling speed will often measure 2.2 inches and lower.
-You do get larger tires with 2.8 inches becoming a popular size for the rear wheel of the best electric mountain bikes and the now lesser popular Plus tired mountain bike.
+You do get larger tires with 2.8 inches becoming a popular size for the rear wheel of the best electric mountain bikes and the now less popular Plus tired mountain bike.

 There is more to grip than the size of the tire as the tread pattern plays a far more significant role in a tire's characteristics and performance.